octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 The key concepts underlying Bitcoin were not new either and were based on technologies used for years before that.
 Bitcoin relies on a lot of "old" Information Technologies (IT).
 Some from as far back as 1973 and up until the Genesis Block in 2009.

 Bitcoin's system was actually born from 36 years of research, trials, experiments, and failures.
-It wouldn't be useful to know the precise history but to understand that Bitcoin didn't come from thin air here are some of them:
+It wouldn't be useful to know the precise history but to understand that Bitcoin didn't come from thin air here are some key elements:

 First of all, Bitcoin relies on the Internet, which itself has been relying on _TCP/IP_ since 1974.

 Bitcoin also relies heavily on _Modern Cryptography_, e.g., the Diffie-Hellman protocol (1976, in collaboration with Ralph Merkle), the Merkle Tree (1979), and the RSA (Rivest–Shamir–Adleman) public-key cryptosystem (1977).

-The blocks of data are cryptographically chained with [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) a principle from 1976.
+The blocks of data are cryptographically chained with [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) a principle, from 1976.
 The aim and the creation of this chain of blocks will be explained in the following chapters (["*Main Properties of the First Blockchain*"](/blockchain-basics/main-properties) and ["*Proof-of-Work*"](/blockchain-basics/proof-of-work)).

 From there, countless reflections and research on ethics in technologies, and of course cryptography have taken place: Email traceability and privacy in 1981, Elliptic Curve Cryptography in 1985 (used for _Public Key Cryptography_ in most blockchains), PGP in 1991 (developed for privacy providing authentication and encryption), etc. Even "smart contracts" were pre-existing, having been first conceptualized by Nick Szabo in 1997.